 Hon.
-Michael M. Fortier, PC8 Michael M. Fortier joined RBC Capital Markets (RBCCM) as a Vice-Chairman in October 2010.
-Prior to joining RBCCM, Mr. Fortier was a partner of Ogilvy Renault LLP (now Norton Rose Canada LLP) and a Senior Advisor to Morgan Stanley in Canada since January 2009.
-Between February 2006 and October 2008, Mr. Fortier held various positions in the Government of Canada, as Minister of Public Works and Government Services, Minister of International Trade and Minister responsible for Greater Montréal.
+Michael M. Fortier, PC7 Age: 51 Town of Mount Royal, Quebec Canada Director Since: 2010 Independent2 Michael M. Fortier joined RBC Capital Markets (RBCCM) as a Vice-Chairman in 2010.
+Prior to joining RBCCM, Mr. Fortier was a partner of Ogilvy Renault LLP (now Norton Rose Canada LLP) and a Senior Advisor to Morgan Stanley in Canada since 2009.
+Between 2006 and 2008, Mr. Fortier held various positions in the Government of Canada, as Minister of Public Works and Government Services, Minister of International Trade and Minister responsible for Greater Montréal.
 Prior to that, Mr. Fortier was active in the investment banking industry, first as a Managing Director with Credit Suisse First Boston (1999-2004) and then as a Managing Director with TD Securities (2004-2006).
 Mr. Fortier also practiced law with Ogilvy Renault LLP from 1985 to 1999 in the areas of corporate finance and mergers and acquisitions.
 He was based in London, England for several years during this period.